 The chief fascination, then, is to watch where the lines are drawn.
 The films’ other villains, running a distant second behind terrorists, are snide public sector bureaucrats.
 “My God is bigger than your statistics!” a hero’s mother says to one early in the film.
 On an individual scale, it’s a fine and noble sentiment for a single mom to express in defense of her son.
 On the macro scale of 2018 culture wars, it does a fair job of explaining why our body politic is a vomit-stained alcoholic unwilling to admit it has a problem.

 So by the end, you should have noticed that, as much as the film reflects on origins and choices, it is strikingly unreflective about terrorism itself.
-It is an act of evil, certainly, but one which The 15:17 to Paris leaves almost completely in the abstract: uncomplicated, existing outside of a political context, embodied by a scary and wordless foreign face, having no real origin of its own, simply a force to be met with force—two cultures that show no signs of coexisting.
+It is an act of evil, certainly, but one which The 15:17 to Paris leaves almost completely in the abstract: uncomplicated, existing outside of a political context, embodied by a scary and wordless foreign face, having no real origin of its own, simply a force to be met with force.
 As I said, Eastwood tends to be more thoughtful than knee-jerk criticism would suggest; a more crass director would tease the terror attack with a kind of loud stomp instead of his somber tone.
 But more than the meditations on the ordinary becoming heroic, or the revival of WWII cinematic idioms for a messier American century, or a masterclass on how to film claustrophobic action, those dualities are the takeaway.
-Within the world the film celebrates, there is plenty of room for nuance, subtlety, contemplation, diversity, novelty, immaturity turned to growth, naivety turned to wisdom, expectations defied, and misconceptions corrected—in short, all the necessary ingredients of humanism.
+Within the world the film celebrates, there is plenty of room for nuance, subtlety, contemplation, diversity, and novelty.
+It will include immaturity turned to growth, naivety turned to wisdom, expectations defied, and misconceptions corrected—in short, all the necessary ingredients of humanism.
 But Eastwood’s humanism, and you could just as easily say America’s as well, will come with stringent borders and boundaries.
 And it won’t extend beyond them.

 The 15:17 to Paris is now available on home video.
 Star ratings these days are almost pointless.